Kuyik2/alx-system_engineering-devops/0x00-shell_basics/README.md

-print the current working directory
+current_working_directory: print the current working directory
+1-listit: Display the contents list of your current directory.